 - Post information about your club and your events on the ACC website.
-Submit the information you would like on your club webpage to Student Affairs.
+Submit the information you would like on your club webpage to Student Life.
 Please allow 2-3 days for posting.

 - Use the college’s public area TV monitors to promote your club.
-Contact Student Affairs at 303.797.5668 on how to submit items for display.
+Contact Student Life at 303.797.5668 on how to submit items for display.